 This refers to the idea of increased calorie burn: you take a product and the body burns more calories than it would have otherwise.
 A really popular ingredient for this purpose is capsaicin, an ingredient that makes peppers spicy, which some studies have suggested can help you burn 50 to 100 extra calories per day.(1)(2)(3)

-[Don’t miss our roundup of the 5 best women’s fat burners on the market!]
+[Don’t miss our pick for the best women’s fat burner!]

 3. Increased Fat Oxidation

 This is basically coaxing the body into burning more fat for fuel instead of using stored carbohydrates.
 Far and away the best way to do this is with exercise, but some substances, like green tea extract and l-carnitine, may also increase the amount of fat burned by the body.(4)(5)(6)(7)(8)

 Note that these categories aren’t mutually exclusive.
 For example some ingredients, like capsaicin, appear to influence both thermogenesis and fat oxidation.
 Nonetheless, this is a useful lens through which to view these products.